 When taking a series of wide-angle shots, make sure you are taking all photos from the same height.
-The best way of doing this is to standing back and hold the mobile phone level, at chest height, in landscape position (not vertically).
+The best way of doing this is to stand back and hold the mobile phone level, at chest height, in a landscape position (not vertically).

 TOP TIP: A wide-angle photo is also perfect for demonstrating work in progress and how you operate on-site.
 If you are taking a set of photos of a project’s progress, make sure you take the photo from the same spot each time.

-Taking close up photos are handy for showing details of your work that can’t be seen from a wide-angle perspective.
+Taking close-up photos is handy for showing details of your work that can’t be seen from a wide-angle perspective.
 It’s also particularly useful for technical work and piping – which gets hidden from view from many finished projects.